Metro-Records/la-metro-councilmatic/data/README.md

-This directory contains a `boundary.geojson` file and the Makefile used to created it.
+This directory contains a `boundary.geojson` file and the Makefile and associated scripts used to created it.

 You'll use the geojson file to load in shapes of districts with